-- Designations and certifications
+- Designations and certifications – What courses are available

 - Financial assistance/scholarships – Is financial assistance available

 - License renewal – Requirements and deadlines

 - State and national real estate licensing exam – How to register for the exam

 Q. Where can I find out how many CE hours I have taken?